slcs-jsc/jurassic/projects/examples/README.md

 path, more oblique rays generally give greater weight to the lower, denser atmosphere.
 The kernel is a sensitivity diagnostic, not an independent validation result.

-## Scope

-The examples use the small set of lookup tables under `tests/data/` and are intended for installation checks, tutorials, and configuration experiments.
-Numerical validation across broader spectral and gas configurations is provided separately under `projects/validation/`; performance measurements are under `projects/benchmark/`.

 The scripts overwrite their generated TAB and PNG outputs in place.
 Run `make check` from `src/` for the regression suite.